patternandshape/sass-office/readme.md

 # Eames Office

-##### A responsive website for the Eames Office based on the design of Andersson-Wise's current website...now with Sass!
+##### A responsive website for the Eames Office based on the design of Andersson-Wise's current website...now with SASS!

 February 24, 2016